VonHeikemen/lsp-zero.nvim/doc/md/autocomplete.md

 })
 ```

 Notice we have two sources.
 The first source, `{name = 'nvim_lsp'}`, belongs to this plugin [hrsh7th/cmp-nvim-lsp](https://github.com/hrsh7th/cmp-nvim-lsp).
 You installed that when you configured lsp-zero for the first time.
 We need to add it here because nvim-cmp will override previous value of the `sources` option.
-In other words, we need so we don't lose the LSP completions.
+In other words, we need it so we don't lose the LSP completions.

 `{name = 'buffer'}` is the new plugin [hrsh7th/cmp-buffer](https://github.com/hrsh7th/cmp-buffer).
 After adding this we can restart Neovim and test it.